alexhegit/petalinux-v2018.2-docker/README.md

 ## Build the container base on the Dockerfile
 1. change to DIR
 2. build the container from Dockerfile

+**NOTE**
+You may need modify the proxy settings in Dockerfile according to your enviroment.

 ```
 e.g.
 $sudo docker build ./ --network=host --build-arg version=2018.2 --build-arg date_created=1110 -t petalinux-182-ubuntu:test